soxueren/atsd/integration/spss/modeler/README.md

 ## Verify Insertion

-To check that data is successfully exported to ATSD go to ATSD web interface, click **SQL** and execute following query
+To check that data is successfully exported to ATSD go to the ATSD web interface, click **SQL** and execute the following query

 ```sql